mbooth101/mbooth101.github.io/README.md

 ## Initial Setup on Fedora

     $ sudo dnf install python3-pelican
-    $ git clone ssh://mbooth@git.darkpeak.org/blog-o-matic.git
+    $ git clone git@github.com:mbooth101/mbooth101.github.io.git
-    $ cd blog-o-matic
+    $ cd mbooth101.github.io

 ## Publishing

 Create articles in the __content__ directory, pages in the __content/pages__ directory and add any images to the __content/images__ directory.
 Articles and pages should be written in markdown.
-The new content can be tested using a local server on port 8000:
+The new content can be tested and developed using a local server with live-reloading, on port 8000:

-    $ make html
-    $ make serve
+    $ make devserver

 Commit everything when done: